8ashish-sketch/web-Scraping/README.md

 # web-Scraping
-# Scrap data from a e-commerce website
+# Scrap data from a e-commerce website using beautifulSoup.